-- 1. All video recordings collected using a BWC system are official records and the exclusive property of the City of Fort Lauderdale. - 4.2.
-BWC recordings shall be maintained in accordance with Section 119.071(2)(1)5 of Florida Statutes and the State of Florida General Records Retention Schedules. - 2.3.
+- 2. BWC recordings shall be maintained in accordance with Section 119.071(2)(1)5 of Florida Statutes and the State of Florida General Records Retention Schedules. - 3.
 A participant's request to delete recordings of a personal nature must be submitted in writing to the MVSA and approved by the Chief of Police or designee, after consultation with the City Attorney or designee.
 All applicable records retention laws shall be taken into account before a decision is reached regarding the deletion of a BWC recording.
-All requests and final decisions shall be kept on file. - 3.4.
+All requests and final decisions shall be kept on file.
+Requests for deletion made as a condition of the settlement of a pending criminal or civil matter shall not be accepted. - 4.
 Digital media collected by a body worn camera system may be a public record as defined by Florida Statutes and Federal Laws.
-As such, the applicable Florida Statutes and Federal Laws will govern the handling of all public records request. - 4.5.
-All BWC recordings capturing an arrest, response to resistance, or citizen contact shall be retained for a minimum of fifty-four (54) months.
+As such, the applicable Florida Statutes and Federal Laws will govern the handling of all public records request. - 5.
+All BWC recordings capturing an arrest, response to resistance, or citizen contactuse of force or that are the subject of a police complaint shall be retained for a minimum of fifty-four (54) months.
 All other BWC recordings shall be retained for a minimum of one (1) year. - a.
-However, the timeframes described above do not reduce the retention schedules described in the General Records Retention Schedules established by the Florida Department of State and instructions from the City Attorney or designee. - 5.6.
+However, the timeframes described above do not reduce the retention schedules described in the General Records Retention Schedules established by the Florida Department of State and instructions from the City Attorney or designee. - 6.
 All BWC recordings shall be uploaded to the contracted vendors cloud server.
-The Department reserves the option to utilize alternative storage methods on a case-by- case basis at the discretion of the Chief of Police or designee. - 6.7.
-The Chief of Police or designee, after consultation with the City Manager or designee, may authorize the release of specific BWC footage, when it is deemed to be in the best interest of the Department, except for content that Florida Statutes and/or Federal Laws defines as confidential and exempt from disclosure.
+The Department reserves the option to utilize alternative, secure storage methods on a case-by- case basis at the discretion of the Chief of Police or designee. - 7.
+The Chief of Police or designee, after consultation with the City Manager or designee, may authorize the release of specific BWC footage, when it is deemed to be in the best interest of the Departmentpublic, except for content that Florida Statutes and/or Federal Laws defines as confidential and exempt from disclosure. - 7-8.
+Any specifically requested BWC footage that shows a police use of force or that is the subject of a police complaint shall be released to the public upon request, except for content that Florida Statutes and/or Federal Laws defines as confidential and exempt from disclosure.
+The Chief of Police or designee, after consultation with the City Manager or designee, may redact portions of a BWC recording to protect individual privacy if doing so does not adversely impact the public's ability to fully and accurately perceive the events captured on the BWC recording.